MartianColonist/POSEIDON/docs/content/albedo_database.rst

 Table A3.

 For in-depth tabulations of the albedo data included in the database, see Tables A4-7.

+When using any albedos in a publication, please be sure to cite the publication the data was collected in, as well as relevant publications for original laboratory measurements.

 Surface Albedo References
 ___________________________